HPI-SWA-Teaching/SWT17-Project-16/HTTP-Core.package/HTTP2GoawayFrame.class/README.md

-A HTTP2GoawayFrame represents a GoawayFrame specified in rfc 7540
+A HTTP2GoawayFrame represents a GoawayFrame specified in RFC 7540